 This section documents information concerning the upgrade.
-Be sure you are also familiar with the new features and new configuration introduced in the upgrade bundle, being the REM software and/or REM plugins.
+Be sure you are also familiar with the new features and new configuration introduced in the uplevel Sentinel IP-SM-GW software.

 A Sentinel deployment may consist of multiple products: REM, GAA, VoLTE, and IPSMGW.
 The clusters must be upgraded in the following order: REM (with plugins), then GAA, then VoLTE, then IPSMGW.
 (For clarity, all GAA nodes must be upgraded before any VoLTE nodes, and all VoLTE before any IPSMGW.)